-Fortunately there is some great tooling available within the Azure Portal, allowing us to make all of this noticeable.
+Fortunately, there is some excellent tooling available within the Azure Portal, allowing us to make all of this noticeable.

 1 – Dashboard / Startboard 101

-At this point open the Azure preview portal located at http://portal.azure.com By default the Portal Startboard is populated with some generic items.
-To remove items from the Startboard, just right click and select » Unpin from Startboard.
-Now, if you would like to change the size or location of an item, just right click and select » Customize which will enable the Edit mode.
+At this point, open the Azure preview portal located at http://portal.azure.com.
+By default, the Portal Startboard is populated with some generic items.
+To remove items from the Startboard, right-click and select » Unpin from Startboard.
+Now, if you would like to change the size or location of an item, right-click and select » Customize which will enable the Edit mode.
 While in edit mode, it’s possible to drag the items around.
-To change the size, right click on an item and select the desired size as provided within the context menu.
-Click on the button called Done or right click » Done customizing
+To change the size, right-click on an item and select the desired size as provided within the context menu.
+Click on the button called Done or right-click » Done customizing

 2 – Add Azure Service Health resources

-Within the Right menu pane, select Browse, scroll all the way down and select » Service Health.
-At this point a new blade will appear listing all the services within Azure.
-Just select the service you are interested in, another blade will pop up on the right.
+Within the Right menu pane, select Browse, scroll down, and select » Service Health.
+At this point, a new blade will appear listing all the services within Azure.
+Just choose the service you are interested in, another blade will pop up on the right.
 Here you can select the region you’re resources are located.